The Slammin' Salmon: Plot summary

 At closing time, the man at the table that Guy gave to Donnie leaves Donnie a $1,000 tip.
-Donnie refuses it at first, but the man explains that he is dying and that he appreciated that Donnie let him sit there without bothering him.
+Donnie refuses it at first, but the man explains that he is dying and that he appreciates that Donnie let him sit there without bothering him.
 The man is then trampled to death by Cleon's horse as he leaves the restaurant.
-Rich gathers the wait staff and announces the top-seller as Tara, who is shocked to find out that Donnie gave her his $1,000 tip so that she'd win.
-Cleon finds out that they only made $19,000 for the night and decides to take the waiters tips to make up the difference.
+Rich gathers the wait staff and announces Tara as the top seller, who is shocked to learn that Donnie gave her his $1,000 tip so she'd win.
+Cleon finds out that they only made $19,000 for the night and decides to take the waiters' tips to make up the difference.
 He also tells Tara that he lied about the $10,000 prize.
-Rich finally confronts Cleon, taking the waiters tips back and demanding he pay Tara.
+Rich finally confronts Cleon, taking the waiter's tips back and demanding that he pay Tara.
 Tara realizes that Cleon only needed 20,000 yen ($170), not dollars.
 Cleon takes the $170 out, gives Tara her $10,000 prize, and then throws the rest up in the air for the waiters to fight over.
-Cleon is shown later with Guy tied up in his office about to receive his beating for being last.
+Cleon is later shown with Guy tied up in his office, about to receive a beating for being last.